jhpyle/docassemble/_docs/installation.md

 {% highlight bash %}
 wget https://github.com/jgm/pandoc/releases/download/1.17.1/pandoc-1.17.1-2-amd64.deb
 sudo dpkg -i pandoc-1.17.1-2-amd64.deb
 {% endhighlight %}

+On some systems, you may run into a situation where [LibreOffice] fails with a "permission denied" error when run by the web server.
+To avoid this, run:

+{% highlight bash %}
+sudo chmod -R 777 /var/spool/libreoffice
+{% endhighlight %}

 To enable the use of [Azure blob storage] as a means of